 Cash is reinjected in the local economy and offers flexibility and dignity to those in need.
 The direct and simple nature of cash empowers individuals, households and businesses to best allocate resources, maximizing value for themselves and their communities.
 Even when money is sent electronically, it is most often converted into cash.
 Digital systems, as a faster and cheaper way to engage in transactions, can eventually raise the demand for cash, as the case of M-Pesa demonstrates.

 Cash is the first step to financial inclusion.
 Attempts to replace cash with digital payment systems risk creating a new ‘monetary divide’ that could exacerbate the social and economic problems that the excluded already face.
 Evidence consistently points to low financial resources as the main cause of financial exclusion today.
 Cash is the most accessible and efficient means of storing and exchanging value.
 Limiting cash use would cripple the end goal of financial inclusion—mitigating poverty.
 Cash and digital systems should continue to be complementary tools in the fight for higher global quality of life.

-The new ATMIA study on the role cash plays in financial inclusion “Access to Cash: the First Step toward Financial Inclusion” presents an international picture of the importance of cash and ATMs in reaching 2 billion financially excluded persons “As cash is the only form of payment devoid of any prerequisite conditions for access, efforts to liberate people from financial inclusion should, instead, encourage its use,” the paper states.
+The new ATMIA study on the role cash plays in financial inclusion “Access to Cash: the First Step toward Financial Inclusion” presents an international picture of the importance of cash and ATMs in reaching 2 billion financially excluded persons “As cash is the only form of payment devoid of any prerequisite conditions for access, efforts to liberate people from financial inclusion should, instead, encourage its use,” the See Banknote paper.
+More states.